Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - Against the Lions, Penny's zero rushing yards in his one career matchup are 68.5 fewer than his over/under in Sunday's game.

-- Penny did not have a touchdown run in that outing against the Lions.

-- Allowing 127.3 rushing yards per game, the Lions have the 27th-ranked run defense in the league.

-- Penny and the Seahawks will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (16).
+- The Seahawks are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (16 this season).

 Recent Performances